snowex-hackweek/isce_sat2/README.md

 # isce_sat2

-`isce_sat2` is a project to explore the data fusion possibilities between the ICESat2 space-based lidar and InSAR instruments for snow water storage measurements.
+`isce_sat2` is a project to explore the data fusion possibilities between the ICESat-2 space-based lidar, UAVSAR, and future NISAR based L-InSAR for snow water storage measurements.

 ## Collaborators
 (Add you names and affiliations below)